maudeve-it/ST7735S-STM32/README.md

 > and no guarantee of completeness and correctness.
 > By downloading and using these materials the user accepts all risks associated with the
 > construction and use of the circuits and devices described.
 ---

-## Project Folders

-- Software forder is here: https://github.com/maudeve-it/ST7735S-STM32/tree/main/SOURCE
-- "How to" add it to a CubeIDE project:
-- "How to" handle display backlight:

----

 ## NOTES